About Kendhal

 Would you like a personal referral?

-While I’m not currently accepting new therapy clients, I continue to focus on supporting therapists through training, consultation, and professional development.
-Below are some trusted referrals:
+While I’m not currently accepting new therapy clients, my focus remains on supporting therapists through training, consultation, and professional development.
+Below are some trusted therapy referrals:

 Therapy Intensives for Therapists

-In addition to consultation and training, I offer EMDR + IFS intensives for therapists who want to do their own internal healing work.
-These extended-format sessions create space to explore your system in depth—whether you're carrying legacy burdens, navigating therapist parts, or feeling stuck in a way that impacts your personal or clinical life.
+In addition to consultation and training, I offer EMDR + IFS intensives for therapists who want to do their own inner healing work.
+These extended sessions create space to explore your system in depth—whether you're carrying legacy burdens, navigating therapist parts, or feeling stuck in ways that impact your life or clinical work.

-These are not consultation sessions—they are therapy.
-Using the same EMDR and IFS integration model I teach, we follow your system’s lead and go wherever it needs us to go.
-This work can be especially powerful for therapists preparing to step into something bigger—whether that's launching a new offering, beginning to teach, or reclaiming clarity in your clinical presence.
+These are therapy sessions, not consultation.
+Using the EMDR and IFS integration model I teach, we follow your system’s lead and go wherever it needs us to go.
+This work can be especially powerful for deepening your personal growth, increasing self-understanding, and supporting your wellbeing both inside and outside the therapy room.

 I typically offer intensives in a two-day format: 4 hours per day over two consecutive days (8 hours total).
+Additional hours can be added based on your needs.
 The cost is $250 per hour.

-I am not currently accepting new therapy clients, but when availability opens up, it will be announced on this website.
-I am licensed to practice in California, Colorado, Oregon, Texas, Vermont, Florida, and South Carolina.
-Therapy intensives are provided via secure Zoom-based telehealth to clients located in those states.
-However, due to a noncompete agreement, I am unable to accept new therapy clients who are physically located in Texas at the time of services.
+I am not currently accepting new therapy clients, but when availability opens up, it will be announced here.
+Therapy intensives are offered via secure Zoom-based telehealth to clients located in California, Colorado, Oregon, Vermont, Florida, and South Carolina.
+Due to a noncompete agreement, I am unable to accept new therapy clients physically located in Texas at the time of services.

 Integrating EMDR and IFS